Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RBPeF8CwQ9M?si=p3Z9HswpC9CesJ2L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-  Hi, I am Sruthi Chetput.
+  Hi, I am Sruthi.
 I did the Bluestamp Arduino Starter Project.
 There are two parts to my project, the input which is the photocell, and the output which is the LED light.
 The photocell is a sensor that can assist you to detect simple light ranges.
 In my project, I have used the photocell to sense if light is being blocked.
 If you are blocking the light by placing your finger on top of the photocell, then the LED light will light up.

   Photocells are resistors that change its resistive value (in ohms Ω) depending on how much light is shining onto the squiggly fac.
 Each photocell sensor will act a little differently than the other, even if they are from the same batch.
 So you can expect to only be able to determine basic light changes.
 And as I have mentioned before, photocell's resistance changes as the face is exposed to more light.
 When its dark, the sensor looks like an large resistor up to 10MΩ, as the light level increases, the resistance goes down.
 That’s why in my project, I have used the photo cell to sense if any light is being blocked.